 As a consequence of the armed conflict in Syria in 2011, almost 11.5 million Syrians were forced to leave their homes.
 The immediate effect of the armed conflict is the extensive contamination of areas with landmines, ERW and other unexploded ordnance that prevent and hinder the return of refugees to their home environment.
 Jordan is hosting approximately 657,000 registered Syrian refugees and is second to Lebanon a country with the largest number of refugees per capita in the world.

 The aim of the project is to raise risk awareness and safety among Syrian refugees in Jordan as well as to minimize the number of possible mine/ERW victims upon returning to their homeland.
 The program focuses on the implementation of MRE workshops for approximately 12,000 Syrian refugees in primary and secondary schools in the Irbid province as well as for approximately 8,000 Syrian refugees in the Zaatari refugee camp, Mafraq province.

 Medical rehabilitation of children from Belarus

 Reactor No. 4 at Chernobyl is the scene of the worst nuclear accident in history.
 The radioactive particles from the explosion in 1986 still present a serious health risk to the lives of people.
 Medical estimates suggest up to 4,000 people will die prematurely due to radiation exposure, and thousands more still suffer health effects, primarily in today’s Russia, Ukraine and Belarus.

-In 2015 and 2016, 59 children between the ages of 7 and 14, affected by the nuclear accident in Chernobyl in 1986, received comprehensive medical rehabilitation in Slovenia.
-In the next two years, additional 60 children will be included in the medical rehabilitation program containing inter alia respiratory physiotherapy, hydrotherapy and endurance exercises that will improve their health as well as their general well-being.
+Untill now, 119 children between the ages of 7 and 14, affected by the nuclear accident in Chernobyl in 1986, received comprehensive medical rehabilitation in Slovenia through ITF.
+Next year, additional 30 children will be included in the medical rehabilitation program containing inter alia respiratory physiotherapy, hydrotherapy and endurance exercises that will improve their health as well as their general well-being.

 Support of ITF Representative Office in Bosnia and Herzegovina (BIH)